-Pets are considered part of the family by most pet owners, and we love taking them along in the car on both short and long excursions.
+Pets are often considered part of the family and we love taking them along in the car on excursions.

 In Australia, pets tend to be limited to dogs, cats and perhaps a caged bird.
 Because of this country’s strict import/export regulations regarding exotic animals, you don’t see too many Aussies driving around with chimpanzees, baby llamas or iguanas like in the US or some European countries.

 One big issue in Australia is unrestrained pets (especially dogs) that can either distract the driver from concentrating on the road or be injured or killed in the event of an accident.
-There are a number of important safety rules to be aware of when you have pets in your car – both for your well-being and theirs.
+There are a number of important safety rules to be aware of when you’re driving with pets – both for your well-being and theirs.

 Danger: unrestrained dogs